 In an upcoming post, I will discuss ways to harness the power of your SM.
 Many of these are simple, yet require diligent practice.
 In a similar manner to exercise; your mind will respond accordingly.
 You may not see tangible results for weeks, possibly months.
 Trust and have faith it is working in the background for you.

-I have practiced many of these principles for years.
+I have practised many of these principles for years.
 I use them whenever I feel the need to do so; having little attachment to the outcome.
 I trust once I’ve done the work (workout), I sit back and wait for the results to show up (rest).
 The analogy as you see is very much akin to exercise.

 Stay tuned for more…